Superhot: Mind Control Delete Review – Red Hot Roguelite

 I have a few problems with Mind Control Delete, including the barely-there story that only pipes up toward the end, along with its limited pool of levels.
 While the action has been dialed up, a bit of the signature Superhot mystique has been lost.
 At times, the game can feel a bit mindless, especially as you start to discover some of the faults within the enemy AI.
 Despite these issues though, I had a pretty good time with the third Superhot adventure.
 Blasting through bad guys in small, less-than-20-minute chunks stays enjoyable throughout the experience, providing a dozen or so hours of slow-motion shooter fun.
 If you’re a fan of the Superhot series or are interested in a roguelike shooter that’s different from the rest, Superhot: Mind Control Delete is a safe bet.

-Note: This game was reviewed on Xbox One using a final version review code provided by the publisher.
+Note: This game was reviewed on Xbox One using a review code provided by the publisher.

 Summary